-- Suspicious activity: - If you see any suspicious activity or people on or near campus, call law enforcement.
-Do not assume that what you observe is an innocent activity or that it has already been reported. - Do not assume the person is a visitor or college staff member that you have not seen before. - Suspicious people may be: - Loitering about at unusual hours and locations; running, especially if something of value is being carried. - Exhibiting unusual mental or physical symptoms.
-Person(s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - Carrying property that might be suspicious, depending on the circumstances, going from room to room trying door handles. - Report all thefts and property loss immediately to the Dean of Student Services. - Be security conscious at all times.
+- Suspicious activity: - If you see any suspicious activity or people on or near campus, call law enforcement or dial 911.
+Do not assume that what you observe is an innocent activity or that it has already been reported. - O Do not assume the person is a visitor or college staff member that you have not seen before. - Suspicious people may be: - o Loitering about at unusual hours and locations; running, especially if something of value is being carried. - o Exhibiting unusual mental or physical symptoms.
+Person(s) could be under the influence of drugs or otherwise needing medical or psychiatric assistance. - o Carrying property that might be suspicious, depending on the circumstances, going from room to room trying door handles. - Report all thefts and property loss immediately to the Dean of Student Services. - Be security conscious at all times.